amalshajimichaelk/Bookstore-Management-System/README.md

 ---

-Welcome to the Book Stall Management System, a comprehensive Java Swing application designed to handle all aspects of a modern bookstore.
+Welcome to the Book Store Management System, a comprehensive Java Swing application designed to handle all aspects of a modern bookstore.
 This project is built with a strict **Model-View-Controller (MVC)** architecture, ensuring a clean separation of concerns, high maintainability, and seamless integration with a MySQL database.

 ##  Navigation